hashtaginfosec/vagrantlab/README.md

 **Couple active accounts to know about**:
 * vagrant:vagrant - is domain admin in case you need to troubleshoot
-* tester : It3st2Detest! is what you should start with ;)
+* tester : It3st2Detest! is what you should start with on attacker VM ;)

 **Instalation Instructions:**
 * Install Vagrant on your host.
 [Check out installation instructions here.](https://www.vagrantup.com/docs/installation)